nanzibaARU/nanziba-khan-biva/README.md

 ## Work Experience

 **Research Assistant**
-- Worked under the supervision of PhD Fellow of Department of Computer Science, Ashraful Islam Hridoy (_January 2024 - Present_)
-– Published two research paper on Machine Learning and Natural Language Processing
+- Worked under the supervision of PhD Fellow of Department of Computer Science, Ashraful Islam (_January 2024 - Present_) – Published two research paper on Machine Learning and Natural Language Processing

 **Research Assistant**
-- Worked under the supervision of Adjunct Lecturer of Computer Science and Engineering, Md.
+- Worked under the supervision of Adjunct Lecturer of Computer Science and Engineering, FEC, Md.
 Rany Ahmed (_January 2023 - October 2023_)
 – Worked in the department’s research lab creating machine learning solutions.

 **IT Executive**